ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Folder name textbox are not styled.
 * Blank jumplist items right-click menu.
 * Recent items name might go pass the separator line.
-* Holding the X button in the group name textbox will show a dummy X icon.
+* Holding the X button in the group name textbox will show a fake X icon.
 * Reveal effect might flicker around the start menu, and the 3D push effect is still present.
 * Items may not be aligned/centered correctly on higher DPIs.
-* Having more than 2 users will cause the user list in the user flyout to cutoff.
+* User flyouts can only show 6 users (7 or more will cause clipping).

 ## Unsupported configurations/settings
 * Windows 10 (any versions).